alexsantos/country-lang/README.md

 ```

 ## Documentation
-This module is based on the supported languages for each country as listed on the file SUPPORTED available on the Ubuntu 13.10 directory ```/usr/share/i18n```
+This module is based on the supported languages for each country as listed on the file SUPPORTED available on the Ubuntu 13.10 directory ```/usr/share/i18n```.
+The function available are:
-The function assert receives two parameters: country as ISO 3166-1 alpha-2 (uppercase) and language (lowercase).
-If the pair is possible, returns true, all other situations returns false.
+* assert(country, language) - tests if the country as ISO 3166-1 alpha-2 (uppercase) and language (lowercase) are two possible pairs.
+If possible, returns true, all other situations returns false.
+* languages(country) - returns an array with all possible languages for that country.
+If the country doesn't exist, returns an empty array.
+* countries(languages) - returns an array with all possible countries for that language.
+If the language doesn't exist, returns an empty array.

 The command line tool /bin/country-lang.js receives two parameters just like the assert function.
 If it is only passed the country it returns an array of possible languages.